strangiato/cluster-management/README.md

 ### Known Issues

 The current sync operations may get stuck and fail to deploy all of the components (generally the `cluster-management-operator-resources` app).
 To resolve the issue navigate to the ArgoCD Operator page under `Installed Operators` in the ArgoCD namespace.
 Under `Application` tab delete the `cluster-management-operator-resouces` application.
 It should automatically recreate and restart the sync process.

+## Future Enhacements Opportunties

+- Add and test additional ocp versions and platforms
+- Add the sealed secrets operator
+- Add the ability to deploy from a private repository
+- Add automated testing of resouces with CI